johnq-ml8/johnq-ml8/README.md

 - Name: John Q. Miller, esq.
-- Occupation: DevOps strategist
+- Occupation: Integration strategist
-- Interests: UNIX, bash, EDM
+- Interests: UNIX, bash, vapourwave

 <!---
 johnq-ml8/johnq-ml8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.